 Currently Refined by Category: Tom Rosenbauer Collection

 Refine by Category: Saltwater Flies

 - Refine by Category: Flies

-Find distinctive, realistic patterns that attract eats in the Tom Rosenbauer Fishing Flies Collection.
+Explore proven fly patterns designed by fishing Legend Tom Rosenbauer in a collection of distinctive, realistic patterns that attract eats.
 Known throughout the sport as one of the greatest living anglers, Tom Rosenbauer used his encyclopedic knowledge of fly fishing and years of success on the water to develop this series of flies that convinces fish they’re hitting the real thing.
 As Orvis’s Chief Fly-Fishing Enthusiast, Rosenbauer has spent thousands of hours on the water, and he knows what makes even the fussiest trout rise.
 His lifelike trout flies include options weighted with artfully incorporated tungsten bead heads to drop fast.
 Browse realistic caddis flies that imitate emergers or attract strikes even when nothing is hatching.
 Explore wet flies and nymphs with perfectly placed colors and buggy accents to entice the pickiest rainbows and browns.
 Rosenbauer’s expertise informed the design of versatile dry flies to use as an indicator in a dropper rig or alone as a single dry, so you can adapt to whatever works while you’re on the river.
 Whether you’re swinging a Euro rig or traditional leader setup, Tom Rosenbauer has designed the perfect fly to work for you.
 Find what you need to net your targets in this exclusive collection at Orvis.

 Tom Explains His Fly Patterns